DillyPickle242/SineCash/README.md

 **SETTINGS:** <br>
 In the settings page, you can change the theme of sinecash, and your mailing settings.
 Pick a background you like and you'll have it.
 If you'd like the default theme, check the default box and then select a background. <br>

 NOT IMPLIMENTED YET: To change your mail settings, select your prefered notifications.
-You can pick all, requests, or none.
+You can pick all, requests, or none, then press 'submit changes'.
 <br>